vitalif/vitastor/docs/usage/cli.en.md

 * `--enc-key random` - Generate a new random AES-256-XTS encryption key for the new image.
 * `--enc-key HEX` - Set a specified AES-256-XTS key (64 bytes in hex) for the new image.
 * `--enc-key vault:ID` - Use an encryption key from an external Vault secret with specified ID.
+* `--owner USERNAME` - Set image owner.
+The default owner is the current user taken from the CN of the TLS certificate used to connect to the cluster.
+* `--owner-group NAME` - Set image owner group.
+Users in this group get full access to the image.
+* `--reader-group NAME` - Set image reader group.
+Users in this group get read-only access to the image.

 ```
 vitastor-cli create --snapshot <snapshot> [OPTIONS] <image>